always shopping

 Whether you wear prescription glasses or not, blue-light lenses can be found and added over most glasses.
 Christy Kimball, the owner of Framed Ewe Optical, says that these lenses can help protect your eyes by reducing the amount of blue light they’re exposed to.

-However, Dr. Lazar notes that while “blue light from devices gets blamed for red, tired, irritated eyes and blurry vision, there’s no evidence that blue light is what is causing those symptoms.
+However, Lazar notes that while “blue light from devices gets blamed for red, tired, irritated eyes and blurry vision, there’s no evidence that blue light is what is causing those symptoms.
 Instead, that’s digital eye strain, caused by extended time looking at screens.”

 To help with that, she suggests using the 20-20 rule — that every 20 minutes, you look away from the screen at an object about 20 feet away and blink your eyes.
-“Integrating that habit into your work routine can help your eyes from getting strained and dry,” Dr. Lazar recommends.
+“Integrating that habit into your work routine can help your eyes from getting strained and dry,” Lazar recommends.

 Can anyone wear blue-light glasses?

-Anyone can wear blue-light glasses, but if you spend considerable time on screens late at night, Dr. Lazar recommends you make the switch.
+Anyone can wear blue-light glasses, but if you spend considerable time on screens late at night, Lazar recommends you make the switch.

 Aviators are classic — they never seem to go out of style, blue light or not.